 allow the public to hold their reptiles at shows and events and that all other traveling

-reptile and wildlife demonstrators effectively confined themselves to “show and
+reptile and wildlife demonstrators either did boring "static displays" or effectively confined themselves to “show and

 being held in a firm grip by the demonstrator.

-They repeatedly pointed out that Snakebusters are the only demonstrator
+They repeatedly pointed out that Snakebusters are the only demonstrators

 in Victoria that actually allows people to hold reptiles and furthermore allows

-on” (and exclusive posession of "devenomized snakes"), as compared to their own business which effectively confines the public to
+on” (and exclusive posession of "devenomized snakes"), as compared to their own business and imitators of Snakebusters which effectively confines the public to

-viewing animals in cages and without “hands on” (and their staff regularly getting life-threatening snake bites - a risk Snakebusters didn't have due to their devenomized snakes) with the major claim that Snakebusters
+viewing animals in cages and without “hands on” (and their staff regularly getting life-threatening snake bites - a risk Snakebusters didn't have due to their devenomized snakes).

 dollar annual losses.